isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

             "hw-address": "aa:bb:cc:dd:ee:fe",
             "client-classes": [ "reserved_class" ]
         }],
-        # It is deprecated by the "reservations-out-of-pool",
+        # It is replaced by the "reservations-global"
-        # "reservations-in-subnet" and "reservations-global" parameters.
+        # "reservations-in-subnet" and "reservations-out-of-pool" parameters.
-        # "reservation-mode": "global",
         # Specify if server should lookup global reservations.
         "reservations-global": true,
         # Specify if server should lookup in-subnet reservations.
         "reservations-in-subnet": false,
-        # Specify if server should lookup out-of-pool reservations.
+        # Specify if server can assume that all reserved addresses
+        # are out-of-pool.
         "reservations-out-of-pool": false,
         "shared-networks": [{
             "subnet4": [